Electronic Warfare

 LauncherLauncher typeLaunch evidence

-TWZ reports that the F-21 video shows outboard underwing pylons able to deploy the AN/ALE-50 towed decoy.
+TWZ reported that Lockheed Martin's F-21 promotional video showed outboard underwing pylons able to deploy the AN/ALE-50 towed decoy; this is a proposal-context link, not a fielded operator relationship.

 Sources: TWZ on F-21 and AN/ALE-50 towed decoy